TonyRaccoon/PartArranger/README.md

 Installation
 ============
 Place the PartArranger folder inside of Kerbal Space Program/GameData.
-Load up the editor (VAB or SPH) once to generate a default configuration file at Kerbal Space Program/GameData/PartArranger/config.txt.
+Load up the VAB or SPH once to generate a default configuration file at Kerbal Space Program/GameData/PartArranger/config.txt.
 See below for possible configuration options.

 Config File Values
 ==================